RESEARCH GRANTS IN THE ARTS: Frequently Asked Questions

 Can I get a sample application?

-Examples under the Research Grants in the Arts category (previously known as the Research: Art Works grant category) can be found in the FOIA Reading Room, Frequently Requested Records for information on what is available as sample application material.
-We do not have sample applications available for the NEA Research Labs program.
+Examples under the Research Grants in the Arts category (previously known as the Research: Art Works grant category) can be found in the FOIA Library, Frequently Requested Records.

 How soon after the "Earliest Start Date for Proposed Project" for my deadline does my project have to begin?